Knowledge Hub / 7 Top Scholarships for the Asian American and Pacific Islander Community

 7 Top Scholarships for the Asian American and Pacific Islander Community

-However, financing a college education can be challenging, especially for new immigrants and first-generation college students.
-But there are several Asian American scholarships and grants designed specifically to help AAPI students pay for school.
+Financing a college education can be challenging, but there are several Asian American scholarships and grants designed specifically to help AAPI students pay for school.

 7 Scholarships for Asian American, Native Hawaiian, and Pacific Islander Students